felipealfonsog/TermPDFViewer/README.md

 ##### Important Collaboration 🚀
-- A special thanks to [@Pardesi_Cat](https://github.com/PardesiCat) for his contributions, including testing, offering valuable ideas, and demonstrating appreciation and respect for both myself and the project.
+- A special thanks to [@Pardesi_Cat](https://github.com/PardesiCat) <Soumyajit Das> for his contributions, including testing, offering valuable ideas, and demonstrating appreciation and respect for both myself and the project.

 If you're interested in becoming a collaborator, and to be in this awesome list, please visit the [Collaboration](#-support-and-contributions) section.